William Baldwin: 2010s

 In February 2010, Baldwin played Batman in Justice League: Crisis on Two Earths, a loose adaptation of Grant Morrison's JLA: Earth 2 story.
 Baldwin portrayed Dr. Willam van der Woodsen, father of Serena and Eric van der Woodsen, on the third and fourth seasons of Gossip Girl.
 Baldwin was also featured with his brother Daniel in UniGlobe Entertainment's breast cancer docudrama, 1 a Minute.
 The documentary was made by Namrata Singh Gujral, and features breast cancer survivors Olivia Newton-John, Diahann Carroll, Melissa Etheridge, Namrata Singh Gujral, Mumtaz, Jaclyn Smith, Daniel Baldwin and Priya Dutt.
 Baldwin was cast in the second season of Parenthood, which aired Fall 2010.
 He played Gordon Flint: a charismatic bachelor, the boss of Adam Braverman (Peter Krause) and a love-interest for Adam's sister, Sarah (Lauren Graham).
 In 2011, Baldwin starred in the Lifetime Original Movie, The Craigslist Killer which aired January 3, 2011.
 He played the lead detective on the case of the killer, Philip Markoff, who connected with victims through Craigslist ads placed in Boston, Massachusetts.

 On June 1, 2011, Baldwin starred in the indie film Sexy Evil Genius, alongside Seth Green, Harold Perrineau Jr., Katee Sackhoff and Michelle Trachtenberg.
 The film was directed by Shawn Piller.
 In July 2011, Baldwin joined the CBS drama Hawaii Five-0 for a multi-episode arc.
 On March 22, 2012, Baldwin guest starred on the NBC show 30 Rock.
 Baldwin plays Lance Drake Mandrell, an actor who plays Jack Donaghy – the role played in the series by Baldwin's real-life brother Alec – in a made-for-TV movie within the show.

 Baldwin is currently a model for Sacoor Brothers.
 Baldwin appeared in the fourth and final season of Wilfred, replacing Dwight Yoakam in the role of Bruce.
 In 2015, he narrated for the documentary A Wing and a Prayer, a film about American fighter pilots who assisted in the 1948 Arab–Israeli War and the founding of the Israeli Air Force.

-In 2016, Baldwin signed on and currently has a recurring role on the 2016 reboot of the television series MacGyver as Elwood Davis, Riley's estranged father on CBS Television Studios.
+In 2016, Baldwin signed on for a recurring role on the 2016 reboot of the television series MacGyver as Elwood Davis, Riley's estranged father on CBS Television Studios.
 On November 21, 2017, Baldwin joined the main cast on a television series along with Miles Teller in Too Old to Die Young which was released in the summer of 2019 on Amazon Video.
-Currently, Baldwin stars and executive produces Northern Rescue, a Canadian drama television series produced by CBC Television distributed internationally on Netflix.
+Baldwin starred and executive produced Northern Rescue, a Canadian drama television series produced by CBC Television distributed internationally on Netflix.
 The first season of 10 episodes debuted on March 1, 2019.